Where are they now? The Liverpool & Man United XIs from December 2003

-He returned to United in 2012 to train with the reserves while completing his coaching badges and has since worked with Cardiff’s youth set-up and currently runs his own Manchester-based football academy.
+He returned to United in 2012 to train with the reserves while completing his coaching badges and has since become a first team coach at Reading.

 Unlike his brother Gary, Phil’s future looks set to be in the dugout, with experience working under Stuart Pierce with England’s Under-21s, back at United with David Moyes and Valencia with Nuno Espirito Di Santo.